 So what kind of a game can I whip up in under an hour and fit on the back of a business card?
 A role-playing game, obviously.
 It’s called Here On Business, it’s set at a conference, and it’s designed to play out in 30-60 minutes.

-I admit I had to resort to 6-point type, and it’s pretty freeform, but I think it works.
+I admit I had to resort to 6-point type, and it’s pretty freeform, but it works decently well.
 Let me know what you reckon, and whether I should do a separate run of cards with a skill and combat system on it.

 Or you can download it as a PDF.

 Categorised as: Uncategorized